Jacqueline45/EE547_Applied_Cloud_Computing_Project/README.md

   -  Click twice/once on the bulb: light off/on

 4. Some Great News
-  - Each person can have only one post but multiple comments.
+  - Each user can have only one post but multiple comments.
   - Open a new tab at localhost:3000 and log in with a different username, you'll see updates from both tabs simultaneously.

 5. Damnnnnn
-  - Each person can create multiple items and give multiple items.
+  - Each user can create multiple items anonymously and give votes to multiple items.
-  - Items can be deleted only if they are created by the person deleting them.
+  - Items can be deleted only if they are created by the user deleting them.
   - Open a new tab at localhost:3000 and log in with a different username, you'll see updates from both tabs simultaneously.

 6. I can do it